Managing UX debt

 The product skill which is perhaps the most difficult to articulate is the ability to sense where a compromised solution still meets the needs of users whilst keeping your designers, developers and users happy at the same time.
 Juggling those three interests isn’t easy and it’s a skill which improves over time.

 But what about cases where design / UX is our differentiator?

 Yes, there is also a strategic consideration at play here too which is worth noting.

-If you’re lucky enough to work at a company with a clear set of strategic differentiators, it may be that one of your differentiators is your UX and design.
-In these cases, I’d argue that your tolerance for design compromises should be lower than in companies where your UX / design isn’t one of your explicit differentiators.
+If you’re lucky enough to work at a company with a clear set of strategic differentiators, it may be that one of your differentiators is your UX / design.
+In these cases, I’d argue that your tolerance for design debt should be lower than in companies where your UX / design isn’t one of your explicit differentiators.
 This may mean more development time spent on pixel perfection, but it’s time well spent if this is truly a core area of focus for your business.

 With increased competition from both industry giants and upstarts alike, the amount of scope for UX debt is decreasing as consumer expectations increase.
 Nonetheless, intelligent pragmatism – as is often the case with many aspects of product development – is the critical factor in managing UX debt effectively.

 The best product insights delivered to your inbox.
 Weekly.